The essentials

 Shares and investments must be valued at Open Market Value on the date of death, like every other estate asset — but uniquely, HMRC prescribes the exact method.
 Quoted shares are valued under the "quarter-up" rule: take the lower of the two closing prices quoted for the day, and add one quarter of the difference between the lower and higher prices.
 The result, multiplied across the holding, is the figure HMRC expects on the IHT411 schedule.

-For an overview of when a valuation is required and what HMRC expects across every type of estate asset, see our complete guide to probate valuations.
+For an overview of when professional input may help and the current HMRC guidance across estate assets, see our complete guide to probate valuations.